 International students, nonresident aliens, and other exceptions who do not have a Social Security number may check the box, indicating that you do not have a Social Security Number.
 Unless you are prohibited by law, you should obtain a Social Security number and submit it to the university by the time you begin enrollment.
 Failure to furnish your correct Social Security number may result in the imposition of a penalty by the Internal Revenue Service.

-Select your native language (the language of your birth).
+Select your first language (the language of your birth).
 If you speak additional languages, click Add Another Language.
 Then, select the language(s) and the level of your proficiency in each.

 Your anticipated US Military Status will carry over automatically from the Extended Profile.
-If you would like to make changes, click on your name in the upper right and then Extended Profile.
+If you would like to make changes, click Extended Profile.

 Military Application Questions

-Select your current US Military Status.
+This question only applies to applicants with current or previous military status.
+Select your anticipated US Military Status at the time of enrollment.
 If you would like to make changes to your US Military Status, click on your name in the upper right and then Extended Profile.

 Military Dependent Question